 The idea behind the positioning of the MTZ display is simple: to make the multi-layered dial look less cluttered.
 However, I suppose that using this thing with the watch secured on the wrist will be rather difficult.

-Perhaps, the only thing that I miss here is a central seconds hand since it would not only animate this monumental watch, but would also inform its owner instantly in case the timekeeper runs out of power.
+Perhaps, the only thing that I miss here is a central seconds hand since it would not only animate this monumental device but would also inform its owner instantly in case the timekeeper runs out of power.

 On the other hand, there is a good chance that the MTZ was designed with die-hard collectors in mind who, immediately after buying the trinket, would put it into a (presumably huge) safe in an extremely well-guarded bank or some other facility of this sort.